hnakamur/blog/README.md

 # License

-Liquorice is released under the MIT license, see LICENSE for details.
+Liquorice-hn is released under the MIT license, see LICENSE for details.